mwwenger6/SurveyToolAPI/README.md

 This project implements a RESTful API for a Survey Tool.
 The system API allows users to create and manage surveys, questions, and responses.
 A score for a survey response can also be retreived using one of the endpoints.

-This repository includes two main components:
+This project includes two main components:

 1. **Survey Tool API:** A backend built using C\# and .NET 8.
+Repo at https://github.com/mwwenger6/SurveyToolAPI.git
 2. **Survey Frontend:** A webpage built using React Typescript.
 Repo at https://github.com/mwwenger6/SurveyToolReact.git

 ## **2\.
 Technical Stack**